EEG and Evoked Potential Lab

 An EEG, or electroencephalogram, is a test that gives your doctor information about the brain's activity.
 This painless test is conducted with wires placed on the scalp.

 We use digital recordings that are displayed on large computers, offering the most precise readings and analysis.
-If you need an EEG, it will be conducted by a trained technologist who only conducts EEG tests.
+If you need an EEG, a trained technologist who only conducts EEG tests will conduct it.
 The results will then be interpreted by doctors with special training in neurophysiology.

 What's an EP?